Wowe-Peanut/Snail/README.md

   - [X] Bphong
   - [ ] Texture Shader
   - [ ] Add per-triangle shading (cubes look weird with smooth bphong)
+  - [ ] Make Program a virtual class and add subclasses like BPhong program that handle the lights and sending them to the GPU
+  (these subtypes should also handle setting the attributes and what not).
+Then, the shader of choice should be settable from the JSON file and all objects with the same set shader type should be grouped together (for each prog, bind, draw all, unbind).
+  This should probably be handled just by the renderer (keep that shit out of main i think)

 - Other:
   - [ ] Slip DBCs